-PRE-MODERN THEATRE STYLES AND CONVENTIONS
+HISTORY OF THEATRE STYLES AND CONVENTIONS PRE-1945

-This unit focuses on the application of acting, direction and design in relation to theatre styles from the premodern era, that is, works prior to the 1920s.
-Students creatively and imaginatively work in production roles with scripts from the pre-modern era of theatre, focusing on at least three distinct theatre styles and their conventions.
-They study innovations in theatre production in the pre-modern era and apply this knowledge to their own works.
-Students develop knowledge and skills about theatre production processes including dramaturgy, planning, development and performance to an audience and apply this to their work.
+This unit focuses on the application of acting, direction and design in relation to theatre styles and their conventions pre-1945, that is, from the era up to and including 1944.
+Students work in production roles with scripts from specific periods that fall between the beginning of theatre history until the end of 1944 focusing on at least 2 theatre styles, their conventions and histories.
+They study innovations in theatre production through the styles they explore and apply this knowledge to their interpretations of works.

+Students develop knowledge and skills about theatre production processes, including dramaturgy, planning, development, and performance to an audience, and they apply this knowledge and skill to their own work.
+They study safe, ethical, inclusive and sustainable (where possible, environmentally sustainable) working practices in theatre production.